 Notices of private meetings can be downloaded within each meeting date as a pre-agenda notice.

-The Cabinet is a group of eight elected members responsible for the overall business of the Council.
+The Cabinet is a group of nine elected members responsible for the overall business of the Council.

-The Cabinet comprises the Leader of the Council who is the Chairperson, and seven other members appointed by the Leader.
+The Cabinet comprises the Leader of the Council who is the Chairperson, and eight other members appointed by the Leader.

 Each Cabinet member has a defined portfolio of responsibilities linked to the Council’s range of services.

 All Cabinet Members have a shared and individual responsibility for developing and implementing the Council’s policy, performance and budget framework.

 For further details of the Cabinet, please follow this link: https://www.oldham.gov.uk/cabinet

 The Leader chairs the Council’s Cabinet meeting and is accountable for proposing and directing the overall strategy, budget and policy arrangements of the Council.

 The Leader of the Council is Councillor Sean Fielding who is elected by all members of the Council at the annual Council meeting.

 It is the responsibility of the Leader to ‘lead the Council’, build a vision for the district and represent Oldham at regional and national events.